flycheck/flycheck/doc/manual/extending.rst

 .. macro:: flycheck-def-option-var symbol initial-value checker &optional custom-args

-   Define `symbol` as option variable for a syntax `checker`, with the given `initial-value`.
+   Define :var:`symbol` as option variable for a syntax :var:`checker`, with the given :var:`initial-value`.

-   `symbol` is declared as customizable variable, buffer-local variable using `defcustom`, to provide an option for the given syntax `checker`.  `symbol` gets a comprehensive docstring, including a reference to `checker`.
+   :var:`symbol` is declared as customizable variable, buffer-local variable using `defcustom`, to provide an option for the given syntax :var:`checker`.
+   :var:`symbol` gets a comprehensive docstring, including a reference to :var:`checker`.

-   `custom-args` are forwarded to `defcustom`.
+   :var:`custom-args` are forwarded to `defcustom`.
 Use them to declare the customization type, etc.

    Use this macro together with the `option`, `option-list` and `option-flag`